 Well folks, we’ve (almost) made it through another year.
 And with the turning over of a new leaf comes, you guessed it, new trends.
 For the sake of this article, we’re going to focus on wellness trends, because there are some *really* good ones to look forward to.
-From wanderlove to low-impact workouts, here are six wellness trends we’re willing to bet will be everywhere come 2023.
+From dawn dating to cozy cardio, here are five wellness trends we’re willing to bet will be everywhere come 2024.

 Dawn Dating, Cozy Cardio & 3 Other Wellness Trends That Will Be Huge in 2024

 PureWow editors select every item that appears on this page, and the company may earn compensation through affiliate links within the story.
 All prices are accurate upon date of publish.
 You can learn more about the affiliate process here.